atimpone/aws-foundation-journey/1-dev-environments/2-6-create-team-dev-environments.md

-# 6. Create Initial Team Development Environments
+# 6. Create Team Development Environments

 In this step your Cloud Administrators will create several new team development AWS accounts via AWS Control Tower's Account Factory.